-Lord Protector of Pyrenees Mountain Dog
+Lord Protector of Pyrenees Mountain Dogs

 It’s been my honor to rescue 2000 Great Pyrenees dogs over the past 25 years.
 And I have recently been given an even greater honor.
-I was proclaimed by the Royal Family of France to the the “Lord Protector” of the Pyrenees Mountain dogs in North America.
+I was proclaimed by the Royal Family of France to be the “Lord Protector” of the Pyrenees Mountain dogs in North America.
 The honor was bestowed upon me in recognition of the massive amount of dedication to the breed and their welfare.
+The Great Pyrenees is the “Royal Dog of France” as decreed by King Louis IV of France, back in his reign over France(1700’s).
+And it is the only dog breed to be declared as such.
+They are a cherished and protected breed and deserve protection.

 Sept 21, 2024: I am just receiving word of this proclamation.
 Details are coming in.